Criticism of Twelver Shia Islam: Nikah mut'ah

-Nikah mut‘ah (lit. "pleasure marriage"), is a fixed-term marriage sometimes practiced in Twelver Shia Islam.
+Nikah mut'ah (lit. "pleasure marriage"), is a fixed-term marriage sometimes practiced in Twelver Shia Islam.
 The duration of this type of marriage is fixed at its inception and is then automatically dissolved upon completion of its term.
-For this reason, nikah mut‘ah has been widely criticised as the religious cover and legalization of prostitution.
-The Christian missionary Thomas Patrick Hughes criticized Mut'ah as allowing the continuation of "one of the abominable practices of ancient Arabia."
-Western writers like Zeyno Baran, and Elena Andreeva have written that this kind of marriage is prostitution.
+For this reason, nikah mut'ah has been widely criticised as the religious cover and legalization of prostitution.
+Western writers like Zeyno Baran and Elena Andreeva have written that this kind of marriage is indistinguishable from prostitution.
 According to Shahla Haeri, before the 1979 revolution, the secular Iranian middle classes viewed temporary marriage as a form of prostitution legitimized by the religious establishment, describing it as having been given a 'religious cover.'

-All Muslim legal schools acknowledge that mutʿah was practiced during the time of Prophet Muhammad and Abu Bakr.
-While most Sunni Muslims believe that Muhammad later prohibited the practice and therefore deem it akin to prostitution, making it forbidden among Sunnis, Shias maintain that it was banned by Umar ibn Khattab, the second caliph, and view mutʿah as a valid practice, considering it a safeguard against prostitution or in situations where regular marriage is not feasible.
-Shias also state that its legitimated by Quran..
+Mainstream Sunni jurisprudence holds that Muhammad definitively prohibited mut'ah during his lifetime, with the prohibition most commonly cited as occurring at the Battle of Khaybar or the Conquest of Mecca, and all four Sunni schools of law (Madhabs) consider it forbidden.
+Shias maintain that it was in fact banned by Umar ibn Khattab, the second caliph, acting without prophetic authority, and view mut'ah as a valid practice with Quranic sanction.
+Shia scholars consider it a safeguard against prostitution in situations where permanent marriage is not feasible, arguing that the legal structures surrounding mut'ah — including iddah, legitimacy of children, and inheritance rights — fundamentally distinguish it from prostitution.

 Shia have systematically contested the criticism that it is a cover for prostitution, and argue their rationales regarding the legal uniqueness of temporary marriage, which distinguishes Mut'ah ideologically from prostitution.
 Children born of temporary marriages are considered legitimate, and have equal status in law with their siblings born of permanent marriages, and do inherit from both parents.
 The bride must not be married, she must attain the permission of her wali if she has never been married before, she must be Muslim or belong to Ahl al-Kitab (People of the Book), she should be chaste, must not be a known adulterer, and she can only independently do this if she is Islamically a non-virgin or she has no wali (Islamic legal guardian).
 At the end of the contract, the marriage ends and the wife must undergo iddah, a period of abstinence from marriage (and thus, sexual intercourse).
 The iddah is intended to give paternal certainty to any children should the wife become pregnant during the temporary marriage contract.
 Some Shia scholars also view Mut'ah as a means of eradicating prostitution from society.